samtron1412/docs/physics/physics-term.md

 - Silicon, germanium, and compounds of gallium are the most widely used in electronic devices.

+#### p-n junction

+A p-n junction is a boundary or interface between two types of semiconductor material, p-type and n-type, inside a single crystal of semiconductor.
+- The "p" (positive) side contains an excess of holes, while the "n" (negative) side contains an excess of electrons.
+- p-n junctions are elementary "building blocks" of most semiconductor electronic devices such as diodes, transistors, solar cells, LEDs, and integrated circuits

 ### Superconductivity

 Superconductivity is a phenomenon of exactly zero electrical resistance